andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 class: middle

-## Introducing Domain-Driven Design!
+## Introducing Domain-Driven Design

-DDD is a set of principles, design tools, and code patterns.
+DDD is a set of principles, design tools, and code patterns!

 ---